LEDDS: Portable LBM-DEM simulations on GPUs: Introduction

-The remainder of the paper is organized as follows.
+Unlike large production frameworks, LEDDS is designed as a flexible platform to explore whether a complete LBM-DEM solver can be expressed using high-level algorithmic primitives while maintaining competitive performance on heterogeneous hardware.
+This is investigated in the remainder of the paper that is organized as follows.
 Section~\ref{sec:theoretical-approach} reviews the theoretical background of DEM and LBM, including their coupling via the LB-specific penalization-like scheme (PSM).
-Section~\ref{sec:portable_implementation} presents the implementation strategy, highlighting how algorithmic primitives, C++ parallel algorithms, and Thrust are used to build an efficient, device-independent CFD-DEM solver.
+Section~\ref{sec:portable_implementation} presents the implementation strategy, highlighting how algorithmic primitives, primarily from the C++ Standard Library with selective use of Thrust, are used to build an efficient device-independent CFD-DEM solver.
 Section~\ref{sec:validation} validates the accuracy and robustness of LEDDS through particle-only and fluid-particle benchmark tests, followed by an in-depth performance analysis in Section~\ref{sec:perfo}.
-Finally, discussions and conclusions are provided in Section~\ref{sec:summary_and_outlook}, with relationships between DEM parameters and material properties summarized in~\ref{app:material_properties}.
+Finally, discussions and conclusions are provided in Section~\ref{sec:summary_and_outlook}.
+Appendices summarize DEM-material parameter relations~(\ref{app:material_properties}) and cover single-precision arithmetic~(\ref{app:single_precision}), parameter sensitivity~(\ref{app:param_study}), and GPU memory usage~(\ref{app:gpu_memory_usage}).